 Idenifying Nelson’s Sparrow

 So, there you have it: three winter-dwelling sparrows in our California coastal saltmarshes, all of which come from different places.
 The Belding’s Savannah Sparrow lives and breeds there all its life and is fairly common.
-The Large-billed Savannah Sparrow irrupts northward from Mexico in winter and is present in low numbers in limited locations.
-Nelson’s Sparrow migrates long distance from the middle of the continent and is present in very small numbers in widely dispersed locations.
-One final note: many ornithologists think that the two Savannah Sparrows are distinct full species relative to the other North American Savannah Sparrow subspecies, so a split may well be in their future.
+The Large-billed Savannah Sparrow irrupts northward from Mexico in winter with low numbers in limited locations.
+Nelson’s Sparrow migrates from the middle of the continent and occurs in very small numbers in widely dispersed locations.
+Many ornithologists think that the two Savannah Sparrows are distinct species.
+Some experts favor splitting this species.
 That would give these three saltmarsh sparrows another thing in common besides being winter neighbors.